yusefmosiah/choir-collective/docs/Reward_Summary.md

 2. **Quality-Weighted Rewards**

    - **Relevance and Impact**: Rewards are based on the relevance and impact of the prior (formerly citation).
-   - **AI-Assisted Weighting**: The Chorus Loop's AI model assigns weights to priors based on semantic analysis.
+   - **AI-Assisted Weighting**: The Chorus Cycle's AI model assigns weights to priors based on semantic analysis.

 3. **Adaptive Distribution**